marcomoroni/azucena/DEV_NOTES.md

 ## Save and load

 On runtime, data that are need to be saved and need to be known across the whole game are stored in `data.cpp`.
-Include `game.h` to use it:
+Include `game.h` and use the namespace `Data` to use it:

 ``` cpp